Gone Fishin’ (2012)

 pegged male and female garments.

 There is a character, motion and energy to all of the encounters that should be almost required reading.
-Everyone is doing something, the place feels alive and permeated with the forces of nature.
+Everyone is doing something, the place feels alive and saturated with the forces of nature.
 Using naught but encounters from the good old MM, Atherton evokes a feeling of wonder and strangeness beyond the frontier.
-Where men end, giant beaver dams, ancient pagan shrines and untamed nature holds sway.
+Where civilization ends, giant beaver dams, ancient pagan shrines and untamed nature holds sway.
 The difference between the civilized lands of the town and the forest beyond is nowhere better illustrated then by the descriptions of adventurers and fortune seekers that have fallen by the wayside and can no longer press on.

 The penultimate confrontation is a thing of wonder.
 In the mist-shrouded Lake of Clouds, the Pike appears and asks you what is best in life?
 Will you answer correctly where others have failed?
 After you are victorious you get a curveball; the rebound NPC Party shows up!
 Fuck you buddy!